|Job title||Local Food Retail Coordinator|

 - Research/Evaluation (WS3):

-- Track the market share for non-multiple retail and as well as subset within this that is from farmer-focused enterprises.
+a.
+Track the market share for non-multiple retail and as well as subset within this that is from farmer-focused enterprises.

-- Develop metrics that are persuasive to socially motivated investors and decision-makers: Benefits of these supply chains to agroecological and climate-friendly land management, farm incomes and resilience, and indicators of social and economic benefits, such as jobs, job security and quality, multiplier effect, purchase and consumption of healthier foods.
+b.
+Develop metrics that are persuasive to socially motivated investors and decision-makers: Benefits of these supply chains to agroecological and climate-friendly land management, farm incomes and resilience, and indicators of social and economic benefits, such as jobs, job security and quality, multiplier effect, purchase and consumption of healthier foods.

-- Provide economic models of change: analysis of money flow in supply chains and building on good practice examples, and how these could respond to the changes needed to deliver on climate and nature targets, and for community wealth building.
+c.
+Provide economic models of change: analysis of money flow in supply chains and building on good practice examples, and how these could respond to the changes needed to deliver on climate and nature targets, and for community wealth building.

 The project has some budget secured to bring in support for WS1 (to support writing and consultation of the Growth Plan) and WS3 (collection of data).
 We envisage that future phases of the programme would include amongst other strands: securing investment for the sector; delivery of the Growth Plan; detailed mapping to identify localised needs and opportunities; national and local advocacy for complimentary policies; a large-scale public communications, media and marketing campaign.